venu-banaras/sam2-localization-annotator-tool/README.md

 To use SAM2-Large as an annotator tool model for bounding boxes.

 ### Working
 This repository uses Docker and gRPC to create a dynamic and robust bounding box generator on any kind of images.
-This is however, specifically designed for SKU110K style dataset.
+This is however, specifically designed for `SKU110K style dataset`.
 Hence main target of this repository is to generate bounding boxes on SKUs as precisely as possible, allowing false positives to exist as a drawback, which would have to be addressed by human annotators.

 ### gRPC
 To build this repo's proto file use below command